date-fns-jalali/date-fns-jalali/README.md

 ```

 ### Difference between `UTCDate` and `UTCDateMini`

+The main difference between `UTCDate` and `UTCDateMini` is the build footprint.
+The `UTCDateMini` is `239 B`, and the `UTCDate` is `504 B`.
+While the difference is slight, and `504 B` is not significant by any means, it might be essential in some environments and use cases.

 Unlike `UTCDateMini` which implements only getters, setters, and `getTimezoneOffset`, `UTCDate` also provides formatter functions, mirroring all original `Date` functionality: